-Another reason not to invest heavily abroad is this: Even though we may be in a period of economic uncertainty now, it may simply pass.
-Economies don't necessarily keep deteriorating.
-Often, they advance and retreat, and then advance again.
+Another reason not to invest heavily abroad is this: Even though the U.S. is in recession now, it may be poised for a recovery.
+Economies usually don't necessarily keep deteriorating forever.
+Typically, they advance and retreat, and then advance again.
 America may well maintain or regain its international leadership position in short order.
 It may be the best place for most or all of your investment dollars.

 Why to consider it